There are countless techniques and tools to make your image stand out but few have become as popular as the Orton Effect.

 At this point, the image will have a nice glow but some important details and textures have been lost.
 To get them back you need to add a sharpening filter.

-Take the original merged layer (located beneath your duplicate) and drag it on top of the duplicate.
-Since the original layer now is above all other layers, the Orton Effect is not visible.
+Take the original merged layer (located beneath the duplicate) and drag it on top of the duplicate.
+This will make the Orton Effect invisible for now.
 With the top filter selected go to Filter -> Other -> High Pass.

 Again, the radius depends on the camera used to capture the image but I tend to use somewhere between 2.8 – 3.2.
 At this point, the image appears gray and only some outlines are visible.
 To fix this simply change the blending mode to Soft Light.